iccir919/aronofsky-advisor/README.md

 # Aronofsky Advisor 🎬

-An AI-powered film recommendation application inspired by the distinctive cinematic style of acclaimed filmmaker Darren Aronofsky.
+An AI-powered film recommendation application that helps you discover which Darren Aronofsky film to watch next.

 ## 🌟 About

-Aronofsky Advisor is an intelligent web application that leverages AI to provide personalized film recommendations based on the unique aesthetic and thematic elements found in Darren Aronofsky's filmography.
-Named after the visionary director behind films like *Requiem for a Dream*, *Black Swan*, *The Wrestler*, and *The Whale*, this tool helps cinephiles discover movies that match Aronofsky's signature style of psychological intensity, surreal visuals, and deeply emotional storytelling.
+Aronofsky Advisor is an intelligent web application that uses AI to recommend the perfect Darren Aronofsky film based on your preferences and mood.
+Named after the visionary director behind films like *Requiem for a Dream*, *Black Swan*, *The Wrestler*, and *The Whale*, this tool helps you navigate his acclaimed filmography to find the right movie for you.

 ## 🚀 Live Demo